 If you belong to one of the following categories, you may pay the regional tax for financial aid and 16.00 EUR stamp duty only at the time of enrolment:

-- recipients of regional scholarships or students eligible for scholarships in AY 2017/2018 who are enrolling on-track, meet the requirements of the call and are intending to re-apply for a scholarship for AY 2018/2019.
-Should you fail to meet any of these conditions you must contact the Financial Aid Unit beforehand;
+- recipients of regional scholarship or students eligible for scholarship in a.y.
+2020/2021 who are enrolling on track, meet the requirements of the call and are intending to re-apply for a scholarship for a.y.
+2021/2022.
+Should you failed to meet any of these conditions you must contact the Financial Aid and Disability Unit before end;

 The amount due will be determined: